Kong/kubernetes-telemetry/keps/0002-service-mesh-detection.md

 [Service Mesh][servicemesh] is an infrastructure layer that allows you to manage communication between your application’s microservices.
-It is important for us to know which service mesh our customers and end users use in their kubernetes clusters, and how do they use service mesh.
+It is important for us to know which service mesh our customers and end users use in their kubernetes clusters (and how they use those service meshes) so that we can predict and plan for performance tunings, features and new products which integrate with mesh networks.
 Currently, the usage of service mesh is not collected in our products.
-The purpose of this KEP is to implement a method to detect that whether a service mesh is deployed in kubernetes cluster, and if so, gather the information about this mesh, This is in turn could be used in the [Kong Kubernetes Ingress Controller (KIC)][kic] or other products written in [Golang][go] running in kubernetes.
+The purpose of this KEP is to implement a method to detect whether a service mesh is deployed in kubernetes cluster and if so gather information about this mesh, This is in turn could be used in the  [Kong Kubernetes Ingress Controller (KIC)][kic] or other products written in [Golang][go] running in kubernetes.

 [servicemesh]:https://www.digitalocean.com/community/tutorials/an-introduction-to-service-meshes
 [kic]:https://github.com/kong/kubernetes-ingress-controller